Sergej-Popov/tremolo/README.md

 # Tremolo

 A practice tool for generating guitar chord shapes and scales.
 The fretboard and pasted elements can be dragged or resized to help build custom practice layouts.
+Tool evolved to include many general digital whiteboard features.

+## AI Programming Experiment
+All code in this project is written by AI.
+Human input is limited to providing requirements and manual testing feedback.
+With exception to minor tweaks.
+Tools used: Codex (primary), GitHub Copilot and Chat GPT.
+Workflow is predominantly impirical - manual testing and feedback given to AI.
+⚠️ Code receives minimum review, use at own risk.

 ## Demo
 Deployed with GitHub Pages